Checking in Bash If File Exists | Simple Scripting Methods

 However, it’s worth noting that the ‘-f’ test operator only checks for regular files.
 It will return false for directories or special files (like device files).
 If you need to check for directories or special files, you’ll need to use other test operators, which we’ll discuss in the advanced use section.

-Advanced File Checking in Bash Scripts
+Advanced Check if File Exists Bash

 As you get more comfortable with bash scripting, you might find yourself needing to perform more complex file checks.
 Let’s explore a couple of scenarios where you might need to go beyond the basic ‘-f’ operator.